XxgabrielxX-kun/BreakUnwaveringLoyalty-mod/README.md

 Break Unwavering Loyalty

 Adds a new prisoner interaction option: "Break unwavering loyalty".
-When selected on an Unwaveringly Loyal prisoner, wardens will chat with them.
-Each conversation has a chance to break their unwavering loyalty (base 18%, increased by the warden's Social skill and the prisoner's mood).
+When selected on an Unwaveringly Loyal prisoner, colonist will chat with them.
+Each conversation has a chance to break their unwavering loyalty (base 18%, increased by the colonist Social skill and the prisoner's mood).

 Once broken: